DPDK/dpdk/doc/guides/nics/mlx5.rst

   equal to this value.
 This parameter is deprecated and ignored, kept for compatibility issue to not prevent driver from probing.

-- ``txq_mpw_en`` parameter [int]

-  A nonzero value enables multi-packet send (MPS) for ConnectX-4 Lx and enhanced multi-packet send (Enhanced MPS) for ConnectX-5, ConnectX-6 and BlueField.
-  MPS allows the TX burst function to pack up multiple packets in a single descriptor session in order to save PCI bandwidth and improve performance at the cost of a slightly higher CPU usage.
-When ``txq_inline`` is set along with ``txq_mpw_en``, TX burst function tries to copy entire packet data on to TX descriptor instead of including pointer of packet only if there is enough room remained in the descriptor. ``txq_inline`` sets per-descriptor space for either pointers or inlined packets.
-In addition, Enhanced MPS supports hybrid mode - mixing inlined packets and pointers in the same descriptor.

-  This option cannot be used with certain offloads such as ``DEV_TX_OFFLOAD_TCP_TSO, DEV_TX_OFFLOAD_VXLAN_TNL_TSO, DEV_TX_OFFLOAD_GRE_TNL_TSO, DEV_TX_OFFLOAD_VLAN_INSERT``.
-  When those offloads are requested the MPS send function will not be used.

-  It is currently only supported on the ConnectX-4 Lx, ConnectX-5, ConnectX-6 and BlueField families of adapters.
-  On ConnectX-4 Lx the MPW is considered un-secure hence disabled by default.
-  Users which enable the MPW should be aware that application which provides incorrect mbuf descriptors in the Tx burst can lead to serious errors in the host including, on some cases, NIC to get stuck.
-  On ConnectX-5, ConnectX-6 and BlueField the MPW is secure and enabled by default.

 - ``txq_mpw_hdr_dseg_en`` parameter [int]

   A nonzero value enables including two pointers in the first block of TX descriptor.
 The parameter is deprecated and ignored, kept for compatibility issue.

-  Effective only when Enhanced MPS is supported.
-Disabled by default.

 - ``txq_max_inline_len`` parameter [int]